Arsha Vidya

 The Knowledge of the Whole

-Any empirical knowledge you have is incomplete.
+Any empirical knowledge is incomplete.
 In no discipline of knowledge have we come to the last word.
 The more one knows, the more one comes to know what one does not know.
 A highly informed person is the most humble person because he knows what all he does not know.
 Only a totally ignorant person does not know and he does not know that he does not know - and so thinks of himself as a wise person

 Take the knowledge of a forest.
 To know the details — the trees and bushes, herbs and shrubs, climbers and creepers — is a big job.
 The research will be on and on.
 But if you want someone to see what the whole forest is, it is easy.
 Drive him through it, or take him up in a helicopter and he can clearly see what a forest is like.
 Once one knows what a forest is, it is known — there is no scope for contradiction.